syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 //Open the file as Stream.
 using (FileStream docStream = new FileStream("Input.docx", FileMode.Open, FileAccess.Read))
 {
-    //Load file stream into Word document.
-    using (WordDocument document = new WordDocument(docStream, FormatType.Docx))
+    //Load the file stream into the Word document. using (WordDocument document = new WordDocument(docStream, FormatType.Docx)) {
-    {
-        //Remove the existing background in Word document. document.Background.Type = BackgroundType.NoBackground;
+        //Remove the existing background in the Word document. document.Background.Type = BackgroundType.NoBackground;
         //Save the Word document to MemoryStream.
         MemoryStream outputStream = new MemoryStream();
         document.Save(outputStream, FormatType.Docx);
         outputStream.Position = 0;
-        //Download Word document in the browser.
-        return File(outputStream, "application/msword", "Sample.docx");
+        //Download the Word document in the browser. return File(outputStream, "application/msword", "Sample.docx");
     }
 }